List of Monsters, Inc. characters: Fungus

-Fungus (voiced by Frank Oz in the film, Christopher Swindle in Monsters at Work) is Randall's red three-eyed assistant.
+Fungus (voiced by Frank Oz in the film and Christopher Swindle in Monsters at Work) is Randall's red three-eyed assistant.
 Despite being partnered with Fungus, Randall seems to be annoyed by his antics and would often abuse and boss him around.
 Fungus also is terrified by Randall's behavior and his involvement in Waternoose's plot to kidnap human children and extract their screams forcibly, but feels either blackmailed or too intimidated to confront Randall, and is inwardly glad that Mike and Sulley are sabotaging the sinister conspiracy.
 When Randall attempts to test the extraction machine on Mike, Sulley puts Fungus on the chair and rescues Mike.
 The scream machine renders Fungus nearly unconscious and blanches him white, showing that the machine asphyxiates its victims.
 In the end following Randall's defeat and Waternoose's arrest, Fungus is forgiven for his involvement and is now happily taking on a job as Mike's assistant and making children laugh to collect more power.

 Needleman and Smitty

-Needleman and Smitty (both voiced by Daniel Gerson in the film, and Stephen Stanton in Monsters at Work) are two goofy monsters who work as maintenance and errand monsters at Monsters, Inc. Both of them worship Sulley and the ground that he walks on.
+Needleman and Smitty (both voiced by Daniel Gerson in the film, and Stephen Stanton in Monsters at Work) are two goofy monsters who work as maintenance and errand workers at Monsters, Inc. Both worship Sulley and the ground that he walks on.
 One of their jobs at Monsters, Inc. is to operate the Door Shredder, a woodchipper-like device that shreds the doors of children that are not afraid of monsters.